Letdown2491/waypoint-gtk/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)
 ![Platform](https://img.shields.io/badge/platform-Void%20Linux-478061?logo=linux)

 Waypoint is a GTK/libadwaita snapshot and rollback tool with a built in scheduling service for Btrfs filesystems on Void Linux.
-For a complete walkthrough, see the [User Guide →](docs/USER_GUIDE.md)
+For a complete walkthrough, see the [User Guide](docs/USER_GUIDE.md)

-For Void Linux users, Waypoint integration is available on [Nebula](https://github.com/Letdown2491/nebula-gtk) >= 1.3.0 to automatically create system snapshots when performing system upgrades.
+Waypoint integration is available on [Nebula](https://github.com/Letdown2491/nebula-gtk) >= 1.3.0 to automatically create system snapshots when performing system upgrades.

 ## Screenshots